-Writing "The Winning Sales Plan in 2022"
+Writing "The Winning Sales Plan in 2024"

-In 2017, I was doing some research for my new course, "The Art & Science of Sales", at Tufts University, where I'm a Professor of the Practice within the Derby Entrepreneurship Center, and at that time had been teaching a unique course in Marketing for 14 years.
+In 2017, I was doing research for my new course, "The Art & Science of Sales", at Tufts University, where I'm a Professor of the Practice within the Derby Entrepreneurship Center, and at that time I'd been teaching a unique course in Marketing for 14 years.
 Maybe because I'm passionate about everything that is Tufts, maybe it was that I had just accepted an offer to become the Director of the Entrepreneur Center for the upcoming academic year, or most probably, it was because, more and more I was convinced that the profession of Sales was actually a science.

 At that time, I didn't have enough real data about the science of Sales.
-Now, the science, the research and the data about the profession of Sales has significantly advanced, and in the fall semester of 2021 I kicked off a new course simply titled, "The Science of Sales", at which time is also updated this ebook, which was last done back in the old days of mid-2020.
-With that major edit done, which carried me through the last two quarters of 2021, I then sat down in December to do another edit in prep for '22.
+Now, the science, the research, and the data about the profession of Sales has significantly advanced, and in the fall semester of 2021, I kicked off a new elective course within the Center simply titled "The Science of Sales".
+At the same time, I also updated this ebook, which had last been edited back in the old days of mid-2020.
+With that work done, which carried me through the last two quarters of 2021, I then sat down again in June and December 2022 to do another edit in prep for 2023 and now, once again here in January 2024.